nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     Expected: Successful remind message is shown in the status message.
     Timestamp in the status bar as well as the displayed list are updated.
 1. Test case: `remind` <br>
     Expected: Error details shown in the status message.
 Timestamp in the status bar is updated.
-Status bar as well the dispalyed list remains the same.
+Status bar as well the displayed list remains the same.

 1. Test case: `remind -1` <br>
    Expected: Error details shown in the status message.
 Timestamp in the status bar is updated.
-Status bar as well the dispalyed list remains the same.
+Status bar as well the displayed list remains the same.

 ### Remark command

 1. Prerequisites: Display persons using the `list` command or other alternative commands such as `find`.
-Atleast one person in the list.
+At least one person in the list.
     The person to whom we are removing or adding a remark is specified using index.

 1. Test case: `remark 2 r/Contact soon` <br>
     Expected: Successful remark add message is shown in the status message.
     Timestamp in the status bar as well as the displayed list are updated.
 1. Test case: `remind 2` or `remark 2 r/` <br>
-    xpected: Successful remark add message is shown in the status message.
+    Expected: Successful remark add message is shown in the status message.
     Timestamp in the status bar as well as the displayed list are updated.
 1. Test case: `remark` <br>
    Expected: Error details shown in the status message.
 Timestamp in the status bar is updated.
-Status bar as well the dispalyed list remains the same.
+Status bar as well the displayed list remains the same.

 ### Exit command

-1. Prequisites: None
+1. Prerequisites: None

 1. Test case: `exit` <br>
     Expected: Successful exit message is shown in the status message.
 The program is then closed.